zokirovjasur/zokirovjasur/README.md

 Hello! 👋<br>

-<p>I am Jasur Zokirov, a Full-Stack Developer 🚀.
-Since 2022, I have been continuously honing my skills and contributing to impactful IT projects.📍<br>
+<p>I am Jasur Zokirov, a Full-Stack Developer 🚀.<br> Since 2022, I have been continuously honing my skills and contributing to impactful IT projects.📍<br>

 📇Highlights:<br>
 💻 Backend: Proficient in NodeJS, NestJS PostgreSQL, and MongoDB.
 MySQL<br>